ChilliCream/hotchocolate-docs/docs/stitching.md

 ## Authentication

-In many cases schemas will be protected by some sort of authetication.
+In many cases schemas will be protected by some sort of authentication.
 In most cases http requests are authenticated with bearer tokens that are passed along as `Authorization` header.

 Moreover, the most common case that we have seen so far is that people want to pass the tokens along to the remote schema.